2005 Birmingham riots: Rumours and riot

 Local pirate radio stations, most notably Hot 92 along with one of its DJs 'Warren G' discussed the details of the alleged rape and a picket was set up outside the premises of the shop in question.
 There were also calls for boycotts of other British Asian businesses.
 Ajaib Hussein, 33, the shop owner denied the event ever occurred and blamed business rivals for starting the rumour.
 A public meeting was held on Saturday 22 October at the New Testament Church of God.
 At around 17:45 the meeting ended and violence erupted outside.
-Gangs of men fought running battles and at 19:15 Isaiah Young-Sam, who later died, was stabbed.
+Gangs of men fought running battles and at 19:15, Isaiah Young-Sam, was fatally stabbed.
 Young-Sam had not been present at the meeting, or been involved in the running battles between gangs of youths, he had been at a cinema in the city centre with friends before being forced off his bus home due to it being diverted because of the public disorder.
-As he and his friends made their way on foot down a side street they were confronted by a group of Asian Youths who chased them down and stabbed Isaiah.
+As he and his friends made their way on foot down a side street they were confronted by a group of Asian Youths who chased them down and stabbed Young-Sam.
 As the night progressed the police recorded 80 offences occurring.
 Rioting also occurred to a lesser extent during the night of 23 October.
 Between 30 and 50 individuals were thought to be involved in the most serious incidents.

-Three men were convicted, but after a subsequent retrial acquitted of the murder of Isaiah Young-Sam.
+Three men were convicted of Young-Sam's murder, but acquitted after a retrial.
 A man pleaded guilty to the manslaughter of Aaron James.
 In July 2007 six people were convicted of various offences related to the riots; four men were subsequently jailed in November 2007.
 In May 2008 four men were convicted for a being part of a mob that confronted and threatened a fire crew with firearms and machetes.

 In the aftermath of the riots a solidarity march for unity was conducted by Caribbean, white and British Asian women and children.
 On 5 November 2005 graves in the Muslim part of a local cemetery were desecrated.
 Vandals who pushed over and destroyed several grave stones left behind leaflets insulting Muslims.
 The leaflets were signed by a group calling itself "Black Nation".
 There is no previous history of any such organisation and it is not known whether it does in fact exist.
 Dr John Sentamu, the first African archbishop in the Church of England, strongly condemned the desecrations.